antronerds/r2-training-courses/docs/FindingCausesInNeuroblastomaData.md

 Now we will use links on this page that lead to additional information.<br>

-1. To learn basic properties of the gene, look at the one-line table above the "Adjustable Settings".
+1. To learn basic properties of the gene, clink on the small triagle above  "Adjustable Settings".
 2. Click on the link in the ‘Gene ID’ column.
 This will take you to the National Center for Bioinformatics (NCBI) database.
 <br>